AndyJLi0/Obsidian-Vault/Cpsc 317/Peer To Peer Applications.md

-*describe the architecture of  a peer to peer application, design goals for the bit-torrent protocol and block-chain protocols*
+#protocol #applicationLayer #Cpsc317*describe the architecture of  a peer to peer application, design goals for the bit-torrent protocol and block-chain protocols*

 # Bit-Torrent
 A p2p protocol for file sharing.
 Designed in 2001.
 Protocol v2 in 2017 (upgraded the has function).
 Each node functions as **both** a consumer and provider of data.